|How to Measure for a Bridle|

 Note: Most bridles come with reins that are styled to match the bridle.
 A variety of reins in brown and black and with different widths are sold separately.
 If you would like to have an extra set of reins on hand, or if you prefer a style that is different from the kind that came with your bridle, you'll find plenty of reins to choose from.
 Consider these many types:

 Bear in mind that some bridle manufacturers, particularly German and French makers, produce roomier bridles than others.
-The difference in size may mean that if you have a horse that fits on the smaller end of full size, you may be able to move down to a cob size.
+The difference in bridle sizes may mean that if you have a horse that fits on the smaller end of full size, you may be able to move down to a cob size.
 Conversely, if your horse is wavering between full and oversized, you can most likely stick with a full size in a German or French made bridle.

 Also, horses themselves present challenges due to breed-specific conformation and for this reason additional bridles pieces are available.
 For example, many Morgans have short faces that lead one to select a cob size bridle, but their wide foreheads then require a full sized browband.
-To accommodate such conformation issues, some manufacturers produce breed-specific bridles, such Collegiate's Quarter Horse sized bridles.
-These bridles are designed for the Quarter Horses with foundation-type heads—wide at the top but with a narrow, refined nose.
+To accommodate such conformation issues, some manufacturers produce breed-specific bridles, such as Collegiate's Quarter Horse sized bridles.
+These bridles are designed for the Quarter Horses with foundation-type heads— wide at the top but with a narrow, refined nose.
 It can be difficult to fit this type of Quarter Horse into either a standard full or cob bridle.

 Browbands and bridle parts, can be purchased individually.